JavierCan/SeizureX/README.md

 ### Environment Setup

-Clone or download the SeizureX repository and build the Docker image with:
+Clone or download the main branch of the SeizureX repository, access the directory, and build the Docker image with:

     docker build -t seizurex_project .